The Algorithmic Accountability Act of 2019: Taking the Right Steps Toward AI Success

 - Create an audit trail by documenting the process that was used to design, train and deploy your AI.
 Since this document can be very detailed, often hundreds of pages long, automate the process of creating the audit trail.

 While at first, these steps may seem difficult, maybe even overwhelming, there are enablement tools and experienced advisors who can help.
-DataRobot is the AI Success company, the only company that combines a robust and trustworthy enterprise AI Platform with a tried and proven approach to empowering you to manage your own AI strategy.
+DataRobot is the AI Success company, the only company that combines a robust and trustworthy AI Cloud Platform with a tried and proven approach to empowering you to manage your own AI strategy.

 DataRobot makes algorithmic accountability and AI governance easier by: